Walk to End HIV FAQs

 The Colonial Parking garage at 1455 Pennsylvania Avenue (between 14th and 15th Streets) opens at 7 am and parking fees range from $21 - $31.

-The schedule for AIDS Walk Washington is as follows:
+The schedule for Walk to End HIV is as follows:

 Is there a cost to participate?